Frequently asked questions

 Can I hide my outdoor blinds from view when they are not in use?

 Outdoor blinds are usually installed on the inside of your patio, pergola or verandah.
 When not in use they are folded neatly out of the way, however for increased durability we recommend installing your blinds in a metal housing.
 A metal housing not only offers maximum weather protection but neatly hides the blinds when not in use.

 Do you offer a guarantee with outdoor blinds?

-We use premium parts and raw materials in the manufacture of our blinds and offer a five-year guarantee that covers parts and labour.
+At the DHE Group, we use premium parts and raw materials in the manufacture of our cafe blinds and offer a five-year guarantee that covers parts and labour.

 When can you install my blinds?